BenayounP/AndroidMovieDataBase/documentation/Meta/DevDiary.md

 Included Coil (so we can display movie posters) in few lines and....what?
 10 minutes? 😯.
 And fought with colors for 1 hour...🤷

 ### 30/08/22
 What have I done?
-I wasn't satisfied by the way I processed the TMDB APi response.
+I wasn't satisfied by the way I processed the TMDB API response.
 It was the movie list if ok and an empty list if not.
 Now I have a complex system of sealed class to  process success or failure and trace the reason (no internet, exception etc...).

-### 30/08/22
+### 31/08/22
 What have I done? (bis) Ok I had to save some meta data (the current source data for movies: Internet or cache for example).
 And If I try Proto dataSource?

 ## September 2022